yingzhuchin/docs/v21.1/demo-low-latency-multi-region-deployment.md

 In a cluster spread across multiple geographic regions, however, the distribution of data becomes a performance consideration.
 For that reason, it is important to think about the latency requirements of each table and then use the appropriate combination of [table localities](multiregion-overview.html#table-locality) to locate data for optimal performance.

-This tutorial walks you through the process of deploying a 9-node CockroachDB cluster across 3 US regions with 3 availability zones per region.
+This tutorial walks you through the process of deploying a 9-node CockroachDB cluster across 3 US regions with 3 availability zones per region in [Google Compute Engine (GCE)](https://cloud.google.com/compute).
 The application running on the cluster is a fictional vehicle-sharing application called [MovR](movr.html).

 First, you'll see the effect of network latency when requests must move back and forth across the United States.
 Next, you'll apply the following multi-region [table localities](multiregion-overview.html#table-locality):